-Autoimmune disorders like rheumatoid arthritis may develop when the immune system begins to see the body’s own tissues as foreign material and begins to attack them.
-This may lead to inflammation, pain and destruction of joint and connective tissue, skin tissue, or gastrointestinal tract lining which may result in rheumatoid and psoriatic arthritis, ulcerative colitis and other conditions.
+Autoimmune disorders may develop when the immune system begins to see the body’s own tissues as foreign material and begins to attack them.
+This may lead to inflammation, pain and destruction of joint and connective tissue, skin tissue, or gastrointestinal tract lining which may result in rheumatoid and psoriatic arthritis, ulcerative colitis, and other conditions.

 Xeljanz works to treat autoimmune disorders by blocking an enzyme which contributes to inflammation, known as Janus Kinase (JAK).
 Blocking of JAK enzyme can help to prevent or reduce the inflammation caused by overactive immune function.